How Does Florida No-Fault Affect my Car Accident Claim?

 - Lost wages: PIP policies cover a portion of the wages that an injured accident victim lost due to being too injured to work or work missed for doctor’s appointments or medical procedures related to the injury.
 In Florida, PIP policies are required to cover up to 60 percent of lost wages, based on the individual’s income for 13 weeks immediately preceding the accident.

-- Death benefits, including funeral and burial expenses.
+- Death benefits: this includes funeral and burial expenses.
 Florida’s PIP policies provide up to $5,000 in death benefits to qualified survivors.

 - Damage to your car and other property or the other driver’s car or property